matthewsides/Study-of-APIs/README.md

 In C++ the 'rng API' returns a pseudo-random integral number in the range between 0 and RAND_MAX.
 The 'random number generator API' uses a seed to generate the series, which should be initialized to some distinctive value using the function srand.
 The Srand function a native function to the stdlib.h libary is

+rand() does is use an algorithm to generate a random number.
+The problem is that the algorithm is always the same, so the random number generated is always the same.

 ## Security issues pertaining to API's